 When we ask, there is a layer of safety from committing to a plan, or an action.
 When we seek, there is a safe space for us to just keep the potential path towards a goal in the back burner of our hearts.
 However, when we knock… we commit.
 We make ourselves open, and vulnerable to that which we have asked about, and have sought out.

 In spite of all the risks of dealing with the “no”, and dealing with rejection, life does not avail success to us very often in the form of manna just falling out of the sky.
 It takes action on our part.
 Hardcore serious knocking.
 If one thinks education, credentials, or anythings else in and of itself alone can bring success they have another thing coming.
 That may have been true in the past, but now one has to do something to stand out.
 Knock, knock often, and knock loud enough so people can hear it, and know that you are serious.

 For the most part a “no” isn’t going to kill you.
 More often than not it will save you from a bad thing, and or experience.
 Being rejected in regards to jobs, dates, promotions, and anything else of meaning isn’t going to kill you, even though it can feel like death.
 I am in no way saying that the pain isn’t real, or that that it doesn’t burn like the sting of a wasp; rather, I am saying that you can pull through it.
 God believes in humanity, so he certainly believes in you.

-Have I not commanded you?
+Haven’t I commanded you?
 Be strong and courageous.
-Do not be afraid; do not be discouraged, for the Lord your God will be with you wherever you go.”
+Don’t be afraid.
+Don’t be dismayed, for (The Lord) your God is with you wherever you go.